-He sat there like a statue, stationary, until he made a move to briefly look up again.
-It was as if he were expecting something, or perhaps someone, to just suddenly come.
+He sat there like a statue, so still until for a few moments he would make his move to look up again.
+It was seeming as though he was expecting something, or someone.
 The sun was slowly hiding itself under gray dappled, cotton-like clouds.
 Rain was wintering and bouts of thunder rolled on far away across.
 His eyes moved from his book to briefly stare at the sky slowly changing, at his things, at the people around who, one by one, herd themselves to dry, covered areas to avoid getting wet.

-He was looking for something.
-He could not find the words to describe exactly what.
-Whether it was his inability to conjure up words at the moment or simply because he had no name for it, there seemed a vague feeling, a trace of a feeling, bothering and breathing down his neck.
-It was troubling him.
-An itch that would disappear later without a trace.
+You could tell, he was looking for something – you just couldn’t tell what.
 It wasn’t long before it started raining.
-Everyone was gone and he was alone, outside, under the cover of a patio umbrella, still smoking his cigarettes and still reading his book.
+You could feel the itch.
+The trace of a feeling.
+Everyone was gone and he was still outside, alone, under the cover of a patio umbrella, still smoking his cigarettes and still reading his book.
 As time went by, he continued to look up and around, only to revert back again to his book, picking up where he’d left off.
 He went on for an hour more.
-Then two.
-He went on until it was dark.
-Until he was sure that nothing, absolutely nothing, would be heading his way tonight.
+Then another.
+He went on until after it was dark.
+Until it was sure that nothing, absolutely nothing, would be heading his way tonight.

 You see, he felt nothing by the time he had to leave.
 He was alone, he was faceless, he was a day waiting older.
 He went with everything without recognition.
 You see him, you hear his voice, but you will pass him by.

 And he will continue waiting, smoking his cigarettes and lifting his eyes briefly from his book.
 But even then, you will still pass him by.